 Some people like to call us in, as professionals, to do everything when it comes to their HVAC system.
 Others like to do some of the work themselves.
 Either way works for us, as long as you take care to do the right things at the right times of year to care for your home.
-Here are some of our favorite tips.
+Here are some of our favorite AC maintenance tips:

 Clean Your Coils

 Before you turn your AC on each year, take the cover off and clean your coils.
 These can get covered and/or filled up with dust and other debris.
 When this happens, your unit has to work extra hard to cool the air that it pulls in, which means that your motor can die earlier than expected.
 You can usually spray off the buildup with a hose, or even take your vacuum on a gentle setting to make sure you get all the dust out.